 It grows on the coast, tablelands and central western slopes of New South Wales, from Murwillumbah in northern NSW, to the Budawang Range, with most of its occurrence from the Hunter Valley to Batemans Bay.

 Branches are four-ridged (square) and slightly aromatic.

-Leaves are in opposite pairs (rarely in 3-leaf whorls, egg-shaped to circular, to 65 mm long and to 40 mm wide, on a petiole to 15 mm long, slightly aromatic.
+Prostanthera have simple, opposite and usually odorous leaves (a typical Lamiaceae feature).
+In this species, leaves are in opposite pairs (rarely in 3-leaf whorls), egg-shaped to circular, to 65 mm long and to 40 mm wide, on a petiole to 15 mm long, slightly aromatic.

 In this species, flowers are arranged in compressed groups / clusters on the ends of branchlets, each flower with bracteoles about 2.5 mm long at the base, but that fall off as the flower develops.

 The petals are white to pale mauve and 12 to 15 mm long with petals fused into a tube for part of their length.